 Smart Home Integration & Seamless Tech Experiences

-Remote work normalization has changed guest expectations.
-61% of STR guests report taking a "workation" trip, and tech-savvy travelers now filter searches specifically by smart home features and workspace amenities.
+61% of STR guests report taking a "workation" trip, and tech-savvy travelers specifically filter for smart home features and dedicated workspace amenities.

 Most impactful smart features:

-- Keyless entry: Unique codes for each guest streamline check-in and enhance security
+• Keyless entry: Unique codes for each guest simplify check-in and improve security

-- Streaming-capable smart TVs: Major platform access (Netflix, Hulu, Disney+) is baseline expectation
+• Streaming-capable smart TVs: Major platform access (Netflix, Hulu, Disney+) is a baseline expectation

 These tech features support the growing workspace trend.
 Properties with well-designed work areas command 15-25% higher rates and see increased midweek occupancy.

-If you're uncertain how to balance tech upgrades with your overall design vision, working with an interior design coach can help you make strategic choices that enhance both functionality and aesthetics.
+If you're uncertain how to balance tech upgrades with your overall design vision, working with an interior design coach can help you make strategic choices that improve both functionality and the guest experience.

 Hyper-Local & Authentically Placed Design

 Hyper-local design creates spaces deeply connected to their specific location through art, materials, colors, and cultural elements.
-This is the antithesis of the generic "Airbnb aesthetic" that saturates markets.
+This is the opposite of the generic "Airbnb aesthetic" that saturates markets.

 Why Authentic Local Character Matters

-Here's how to implement this trend with elements that tell your location's story:
+Here's how to bring this trend to life with elements that tell your location's story:

 Sourcing Authentic Local Elements